Drug and Alcohol Rehab in Surrey

 Theorists in the area of relapse prevention have investigated several areas that can improve a person’s ability to withstand the threat of relapse.

-Psychological Factors of Addiction Relapse
+Psychological Factors of Addiction Relapse in Surrey

 There are several individual personality factors and cognitive styles that may make people vulnerable to relapsing.